 As part of the Aviation Strategy for Europe published in December 2015, the European Commission announced that it would propose a legal framework for safe integration of RPAS into the shared airspace.
 The ETF strongly supports the inclusion of RPAS into the scope of the EASA Basic Regulation, as well as other regulatory initiatives aiming to ensure a safe co-existence of manned aircraft and RPAS in line with the principle “one sky – one safety”.
 As an outcome of joint work of the Pilot Working Group and the Air Traffic Management Committee, the ETF Civil Aviation Section adopted in December 2016 the ETF views on remotely piloted aircraft systems (RPAS).

-The document ennumerates major risks of drones operations, such as collission, human factor, terrorist attacks, cybersecurity and third party risks.
+The document enumerates major risks of drones operations, such as collision, human factor, terrorist attacks, cybersecurity and third party risks.
 It further calls for a robust regulatory framework including categorisation of drones, pilot licenses for drones, training, registration, hardware requirements and airspace separation.